TUDelft-SPC-Lab/midge-code/README.md

 This repository contains the firmware for the Midge.
 It also contains the software that is used for monitoring and controlling the midge, recording and processing the data.

+## Sensors

-The **IMU** combines an accelerometer, gyroscope, and magnetometer to accurately capture and process orientation data.
+The **IMU** combines an accelerometer, gyroscope, and magnetometer to accurately capture the midge orientation.
 The samples are stored in a binary file, with each sample containing a timestamp and the sensor data.
 The samples are recorded at a best effort of 56 Hz, meaning that the actual sample rate varies slightly depending on the device's processing load.